reiserlab/Modular-LED-Display/docs/Guidelines-Hardware.md

 ![KiCad drill file options](../assets/KiCad_plot-drl.png){:.ifr .pop}

 In KiCAD, a similar result can be achieved by selecting the *Excellon*{:.gui-txt} file format with *PTH and NPTH in single file*{:.gui-txt}, an *Absolute Drill Origin*{:.gui-txt} and *Drill Units*{:.gui-txt} in *Millimeters*{:.gui-txt}.
-In this case, the screenshot shows how to keep all zeroes, which will be the only structural difference to the file generated in OrCAD with the options shown above.
+In this case, the screenshot shows how to keep all zeroes, which will be the only structural difference to the file generated in Cadence with the options shown above.

 #### Further Readings